theshteves/stevenkneiser.com/blog/links.md

 not let aging sneak up on you so much.

 Seeing an ordered list of aging-related disease based on likelihood really reframed how I think about taking care of my body.
-There's a "longevity olypmics" that you have decades to train for & it looks nothing like training for the normal olympics.
+There's a "longevity Olympics" that you have decades to train for & it looks nothing like training for the normal Olympics.
 You might not even aspire to live much longer than average, but you can start thinking about how to live better in the coming decades.

 > **_"The key to living longer [for now] is delaying the onset of chronic disease"_**